 Joe Gerstandt brings new clarity and fresh practices to diversity and inclusion work.

-Joe grew up on a family farm in NW Iowa, served four years in the United States Marine Corps, including participation in Operations Desert Shield and Desert Storm, attended Iowa State University and then spent 6 years working in management and business development for technology and communication companies.
-He then made a career change and went to work for a grassroots non-profit organization doing HIV and STD prevention work, and this is where he found himself drawn to issues related to diversity and inclusion and then became actively involved in that work.
+Joe grew up on a family farm in NW Iowa, served four years in the United States Marine Corps, including participation in Operations Desert Shield and Desert Storm.
+He attended Iowa State University and then spent 6 years working in management and business development for technology and communication companies.
+Joe then made a career change and went to work for a grassroots non-profit organization doing HIV and STD prevention work.
+This work is where he found himself drawn to issues related to diversity and inclusion..

-Today, joe believes that we can ill afford to continue applying a 20th century approach to an increasingly critical set of 21st century issues.
-A strong advocate for resetting the diversity and inclusion conversation, joe sees diversity and inclusion as poorly understood and often misunderstood.
+Today, Joe believes that we cannot afford to continue applying a 20th century approach to an increasingly critical set of 21st century issues.
+A strong advocate for resetting the diversity and inclusion conversation, Joe sees diversity and inclusion as poorly understood — and often misunderstood.
 His keynote messages and interactive workshops bring greater clarity, energy, and application to diversity and inclusion work.

 Joe lives in Omaha, Nebraska (the middle of everywhere) with his patient, kind, patient, loving and patient wife, two daughters, a son, a dog, and a guinea pig.